REACH: Reaching Engineering and Artificial Intelligence Career Heights Grant

 - Attach a 200-500 word essay answering the following:

-- Describe why you are pursuing a career in engineering or artificial intelligence and machine learning and strategies to successfully complete course work in the program.
+- Describe why you are pursuing a career in engineering and strategies to successfully complete course work in the program.
 (500 words limit).

 - Describe how the scholarship award would improve your quality of life to direct your focus on your educational aspirations.
 (250 words limit)

-- Describe one academic challenge you faced and which strategies you use to overcome it.
+- Describe one academic challenge you faced and which strategies you used to overcome it.
 (250 words limit)

-- This award includes academic mentorships, and professional activities with industrial partners, so describe how these experiences could support your academic journey?
+- This award includes academic mentorships, and professional activities with industrial partners.
+Describe how these experiences could support your academic journey?
 (250 words limit)

-- Any other documentation to support your essays (letter of recommendation, proof of commitment to previous activities).
+- Any other documentation to support your application (letter of recommendation, proof of commitment to previous activities).

 REACH